preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 ***********************
 - Targeting is now possible on custom Azure AD properties.
 - Several WCAG improvements.
-- Open term sets are now supported. (#117764, #118724, #119930)
+- Open term sets are now supported. (#117764, #118724, #119930, #117753)
-- Several improvements to the mobile experience on IOS.
+- Several improvements to the mobile experience.
+- MS Teams apps now work with SSO.
+This enables the omnia based MS Teams apps to work in mobile and desktop clients.
+- The term store no longer requires English to be an available language (#119375, #120348).

 Web Content Management